Pumicestone Channel

-Pumicestone Channel, also known as the Pumicestone Passage, is a narrow waterway between Bribie Island and the mainland in Queensland, Australia.
+Pumicestone Channel, which is also known as the Pumicestone Passage, is a narrow, mesotidal waterway around 45 kilometres in length, between Bribie Island and the mainland in Queensland, Australia.
 The northern extent of the passage is at Caloundra, while at the south is Deception Bay.
-The waterway is a two way tidal estuary that has 11 creeks flowing into it.
+The waterway is a two-way tidal estuary that has 11 creeks flowing into it.
 At each end of the passage the channels are the deepest and widest.

 During periods of unusually high tides and large waves, the passage is infiltrated by inflows through channels in dunes at the northern tip of Bribie Island.

 History

 The channel was originally shown as Pumice-stone River on the maps of Matthew Flinders as he found an abundance of pumice stone lining the shoreline.
 He was the first European explorer to enter Moreton Bay in 1799 on the Sloop H. M. 'Norfolk' and spent two weeks exploring the bay and surrounds and naming Point Skirmish and Pumice-stone River.

+In January 2022, large waves caused by ex-Tropical Cyclone Seth caused a breakthrough on Bribie Island, severing the island into two parts.
+The main channel for Pumicestone Passage moved south to the inflow.
+Since then the Caloundra Bar has become filled with sand.
+The changes have raised concerns with water quality at the northern end of the passage as a result of the reduced tidal exchange.
+Since 2023, the Queensland Department of Environment and Science has intensified its water quality monitoring in this area.
+Monitoring at the five northernmost sites in Pumicestone Passage has been increased to a monthly schedule, and an additional monitoring site has been set up within the new bar opening.
+The monitoring now includes the measurement of Enterococci bacteria levels as part of the regular monthly water quality checks.